 Building on the foundations of page proups and visitor groups, policies allow you to express what should happen when a visitor visits a certain page.
 Here are some examples of policies that you can craft within the context of Gatekeeper:

-- Require suspicous IP addresses (as identified by FireHOL or as identified as belonging to a popular cloud platform) to successfully complete a CAPTCHA challenge when registering an account, but do not impose the same requirement on non-suspicious IP addresses
+- Require suspicous IP addresses, as identified by FireHOL or belonging to a popular cloud platform, to successfully complete a CAPTCHA challenge when registering an account, but do not impose the same requirement on non-suspicious IP addresses

 - Require IP addresses that submit ten incorrect login attempts in ten minutes to successfully complete a CAPTCHA challenge, and ban the IP addresses that ignore successive CAPTCHA challenges (tutorial)

 - Slow down forum spammers by allowing no more than fifteen comments per fifteen minutes